Aerial warfare in the Russian invasion of Ukraine

-Aerial warfare in the 2022 Russian invasion of Ukraine began at dawn of 24 February, with infantry divisions and armored and air support in Eastern Ukraine, and dozens of missile attacks across Ukraine.
-The first fighting took place in Luhansk Oblast near Milove village on the border with Russia at 3:40 am Kyiv time.
+During the Russian invasion of Ukraine, aerial warfare took place as early as the dawn of 24 February 2022, with Russian infantry and armored divisions entering into Eastern Ukraine with air support.
+Dozens of missile attacks were reported across Ukraine.
 The main infantry and tank attacks were launched in four spearhead incursions, creating a northern front launched towards Kyiv, a southern front originating in Crimea, a south-eastern front launched at the cities of Luhansk and Donbas, and an eastern front.
 Dozens of missile strikes across Ukraine also reached as far west as Lviv.
+Drones have also been a critical part of the invasion, particularly in regards to combined arms warfare.
+Drones have additionally been employed by Russia in striking Ukrainian critical infrastructure, and have been used by Ukraine to strike military infrastructure in Russian territory.